radius-project/bicep-types-aws/artifacts/bicep/aws/aws.evidently/default/types.md

 ### Properties
 * **DesiredChange**: string (Required)
 * **EntityIdKey**: string (Required): The JSON path to reference the entity id in the event.
-* **EventPattern**: string (Required): Event patterns have the same structure as the events they match.
+* **EventPattern**: string: Event patterns have the same structure as the events they match.
 Rules use event patterns to select events.
 An event pattern either matches an event or it doesn't.
 * **MetricName**: string (Required)
 * **UnitLabel**: string
 * **ValueKey**: string (Required): The JSON path to reference the numerical metric value in the event.